2018 Week 4: Youth and Family Wellness

 I started off by writing my grandmother’s story because no one has ever written it down.
 As much as these blog posts are about ourselves and our own self-reflection, I think where we come from explains just as much about who we are and will be.
 Though we are almost 7,000 miles apart, as my grandparents’ health problems grow, I feel them near me more.
 Sometimes when I write a poem, I think of my grandpa sitting next to me and doing the same, the way he has done for over 40 years.
 Sometimes when I sing or play the guitar, I think of my grandma next to me, singing and playing the piano.
 We are always playing in harmony.

 This week my office is on vacation, so I’ve been working from home (amazing, right?).
 But let me tell you, I did not know how much discipline working from home requires.
 I found that I worked better by going to a local cafe like Bird in Hand rather than working at my desk in my apartment, so I’ve been checking out different cafes in Baltimore.
 I’ve expanded my horizons from my usual Bun Shop and Red Emma’s to Ceremony Coffee in Mt.
 Vernon and Common Ground in Hampden.

 The speaker event has definitely changed my thoughts ceasefires.
-Although, I don’t think they are a long-term solution to end violence, the amount of lives that are saved in those 72-hours are worth it.Tags: 2018, By Peaceful Means, CIIP, CIIP 2018, FORCE, Franciscan Center, Monument Quilt, Office of the Public Defender, STAR TRACK, Week 4, Youth Empowered Society
+Although I don’t think they are a long-term solution to end violence, the number of lives that are saved in those 72-hours are worth it.Tags: 2018, By Peaceful Means, CIIP, CIIP 2018, FORCE, Franciscan Center, Monument Quilt, Office of the Public Defender, STAR TRACK, Week 4, Youth Empowered Society